 Boys in the Boat (Young Readers Adaptation): The True Story of an American Team’s Epic Journey to Win Gold at the 1936 Olympics by Daniel James Brown

 It’s hard to imagine overcoming as many obstacles as Joe Rantz (homelessness included) but he is determined to get a college education.
 He and his crew teammates are also determined to be the best rowers but they never expected to beat the Germans.
-This is an exemplary story of grit that will stay with you.
+This is an exemplary true story of grit that will inspire your 12-year-olds.

 Why Is Art Full of Naked People? by Susie Hodge

 My 12-year-old, artistically-inclined daughter thinks this is the BEST book!
 In fact, she says it’s been much better than this year’s not-so-great art teacher at her school.
 You’ll find out so many useful facts to questions your probably didn’t even know you had such as: Why is everything blurry?
 Do artists copy each other?
 Why is art so expensive?
 This book takes common kid questions and helps children understand and appreciate art in a deeper way.
 Very interesting!!
 I’m glad we own it.

 The Book of Ingeniously Daring Chemistry 24 Experiments for Young Scientists by Sean Connolly

 FASCINATING!
 I love the writing in this book because it makes chemistry really understandable and interesting.
 12 year olds will read about an element on the periodic table then do a related experiment.
 For example, you might learn how iron oxidizes by submerging steel wool in vinegar.
 Or learn about magnesium with an Epsom salts crystalizing experiment.